-Appointment of the Under-Treasurer and other senior members of staff with Rule 11.
+Appointment of the Under Treasurer and other senior members of staff

-1. The appointment of the Under -Treasurer shall be made by Pension in accordance in Rule 12.

-2. The arrangements for the replacement of other senior members of staff are set out
+- 1. The appointment of the Under -Treasurer shall be made by Pension in accordance with Rule 11. - 2.
+The arrangements for the replacement of other senior members of staff are set out in Rule 12.

-The role of the Under-Treasurer
+The role of the Under Treasurer

-3. The Under-Treasurer is the Inn's Chief Executive, accountable to Pension and the and responsibilities are carried out effectively and in accordance with the policies and decisions of Pension or the Management Committee.
+3. The Under Treasurer is the Inn's Chief Executive, accountable to Pension and the Management Committee.
+He is responsible for ensuring that all the Inn's functions and responsibilities are carried out effectively and in accordance with the policies and decisions of Pension or the Management Committee.
 Specifically, he is responsible for the management of the Treasury Office.